wix/Detox/docs/Introduction.GettingStarted.md

 #### 3. Install [appleSimUtils](https://github.com/wix/AppleSimulatorUtils)

-A collection of utils for Apple simulators, Detox uses it to set (grant or deny) runtime permissions per application.
+A collection of utils for Apple simulators, Detox uses it communicate with the simulator.

 ```sh
 brew tap wix/brew